 Responsible Lobbying In Europe Report

 The Responsible Lobbying in Europe report identifies and analyses initiatives used by professional lobbyists to build trust among their stakeholders, to prevent abuse when engaging with policy makers and to promote responsible lobbying.
-These measures include:
+These measures include professional codes of conduct and training, standard setting initiatives, reporting standards and others.

 Influence and Integrity